 The carrying amounts of our financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, approximate fair value because of their short maturities.
 We consider all highly liquid instruments purchased with original maturities of three months or less to be cash equivalents.
-At January 31, 2010 and October 31, 2009 we had \$14,769 and \$9,235, respectively, of cash on deposit reported as a component of prepaid expenses and other in the accompanying consolidated balance sheet because its use was restricted.
+At July 31, 2010 and October 31, 2009 we had \$16,398 and \$9,235, respectively, of cash on deposit reported as a component of prepaid expenses and other in the accompanying consolidated balance sheets because its use was restricted.

-The estimated fair value of the Company's Convertible Notes is \$105,934 as of January 31, 2010.
+The estimated fair value of the Company's Convertible Notes (defined in Note 10) is \$102,702 as of July 31, 2010.
 The fair value was determined using observable market data for the Convertible Notes and its embedded option feature.

 We transact business in various foreign currencies and have significant sales and purchase transactions denominated in foreign currencies.
-From time to time, we use forward exchange contracts to mitigate foreign currency risk associated with foreign currency assets and liabilities consisting primarily of cash balances and certain inter-company receivables and payables.
-These transactions also primarily relate to non-functional currency denominated inter-company funding loans, non-functional currency denominated accounts receivable and non-functional currency denominated accounts payable.
+From time to time, we use forward exchange contracts to mitigate foreign currency risk associated with foreign currency assets and liabilities consisting primarily of cash balances and certain non-functional currency denominated inter-company funding loans, non-functional currency denominated accounts receivable and non-functional currency denominated accounts payable.
 We do not enter into derivative financial instruments for trading purposes.
 We do not designate foreign currency forward contracts as hedging instruments and accordingly, we mark to market our foreign currency forward contracts each period and any gains and losses are recognized in net income (loss).
-At January 31, 2010, we had forward contracts outstanding to purchase \$14,734 of U.S. dollars in exchange for foreign currency is than one year.
-For the three months ended January 31, 2010 we recorded \$72 of foreign currency transaction loss related to these contracts in interest and other, net.
+At July 31, 2010, we had forward contracts outstanding to purchase \$5,790 of foreign currency in exchange for U.S. dollars and to purchase \$5,538 of U.S. dollars in exchange for foreign currencies with maturities of less than one year.
+The fair value of our foreign currency forward contracts was immaterial as of July 31, 2010.
+For the three and nine months ended July 31, 2010 we recorded \$2,233 and \$3,961, respectively, of losses related to foreign currency forward contracts in interest and other, net.